Skip to main content

 Summer Graduate Teaching Scholar (SGTS) Responsibilities:

-All Summer Graduate Teaching Scholars must submit a 1-2 page reflection statement at the end of the summer that describes:
+All Summer Graduate Teaching Scholars must submit a reflection form at the end of the summer that describes:

 • Their growth as a teacher, and how they achieved this growth.